Awards and Fellowships

 Graduate Fellowship Programs in Natural Sciences

-- NSF graduate research fellowship program, solicitation, program website, internal materials including successful applications from a UofM student and alumnus, deadlines range from October 26-30 depending on discipline.
+- NSF graduate research fellowship program, solicitation, program website, including successful applications from a UofM student and alumnus, deadlines range from October 26-30 depending on discipline.

 - National Defense Science & Engineering Graduate Fellowship (NDSEG): NDSEG website, the application cycle is from September to January.